NaturalHistoryMuseum/data-importer/README.md

 ke2psql
 =======

-Import KE EMu data into PostgreSQL
+Import KE EMu data into SQL.

+Only tested with PostgreSQL but *should* work with other DBs.